-You’ve probably got a few questions about how a ban on single use coffee cups is going to work.
+You’ve probably got a few questions about how our ban on single-use coffee cups works.
 We had plenty ourselves.
 We’ve answered as many as we can below, but if there’s something we’ve missed, drop us a line

 About the change:

-From 1st of June, we are banning single use coffee cups because of the impact they have on the environment.
-We will be asking customers to use a reusable cup from then on in.
+On 1st of June 2018, we banned single-use coffee cups because of the impact they have on the environment.
+We ask customers to use a reusable cup instead.

-Because we believe it is the only true sustainable option.
+Because we believe it is the only truly sustainable option.

-How many cups do you give away currently?
+How many single-use cups did you give away?

 Why don’t you just recycle them?

 Because the nature of a takeaway cup is that it leaves the café and we have no control over where it goes, so often they end up in a general street bin which ends up in landfill.

 We believe that recycling single use items is not the answer, we should be aiming to reduce and reuse where possible.
 The Guardian have put together a great article on the difficulties around recycling.

 Some are recyclable, however, currently, only two facilities in the UK have the provision to recycle these cups.
 This means that most either end up in landfill or are they burned for fuel.
 More are coming but we don’t believe promoting single-use is the answer.